dentarg/auth0-blog/_posts/2017-02-21-reactjs-authentication-tutorial.markdown

   const expirationDate = getTokenExpirationDate(token);
   return expirationDate < new Date();
 }
 ```

 In the code above, we are using an hosted version of Auth0 Lock in the `login` method and passed in our credentials.

-This URL calls the Auth0's `authorize` endpoint.
-With all the details we passed to the URL, our client app and will be validated and authorized to perform authentication.
-You can learn more about the specific values that can be passed to the URL [here](https://auth0.com/docs/api-auth/tutorials/implicit-grant#1-get-the-user-s-authorization).
+The auth0 package calls the Auth0's `authorize` endpoint.
+With all the details we passed to the method, our client app will be validated and authorized to perform authentication.
+You can learn more about the specific values that can be passed to the authorize method [here](https://auth0.com/docs/libraries/auth0js/v8#login).

-The parameters that you do not have yet are the `{YOUR-AUTH0-CLIENT-ID}` and the `{YOUR-CALLBACK-URL}`.
+The parameters that you do not have yet are the `{AUTH0_CLIENT_ID}` and the `{YOUR_CALLBACK_URL}`.
 This will be an Auth0 client that will hold your users.
 When you created your API, Auth0 also created a test client which you can use.
 Additionally, you can use any existing Auth0 client found in Clients section of your [management dashboard](https://manage.auth0.com/#/clients).

 Check the `Test` panel of your API from the dashboard.
 You'll see the test client like so: